NjivaAndriamanga/resmobilys/README.md

 **Download the test dataset**
 The test dataset is hosted on zenodo [Here](https://zenodo.org/api/records/18034584/files-archive)
+1- Use the provided Zenodo link to download the dataset archive.
+2- Unzip the archive
+3- After extraction the directory must be named **test**
+4- Move directory inside `resmobilys`
-Create the **test** directory inside the ResMobilYs repository, then download and unzip the test dataset
+5- Run ResMobilYs on the test dataset
 ```bash
 mkdir -p test
 cd test